suleman-jaam/HR-Assistant/README.md

-# HR-Assistant
-I've developed an AI-powered HR assistant that allows HR staff to upload files and receive answers to their questions.

 # HR Document Q&A System

 An advanced interactive Q&A system for HR documents using CrewAI, ChromaDB, and Google Gemini AI.